Waning Gibbous Moon

 Waning Gibbous in Sagittarius

 Waning Gibbous on .
-Illuminated surface of the Moon is 85% and getting smaller.
-Lunar cycle is 18 days old.
+The illuminated surface of the moon is 85% and getting smaller.
+The lunar cycle is 18 days old.

 Moonrise and moonset